kumahq/kuma-website/docs/docs/1.1.1/deployments/how-multi-zone-works.md

 # About multi-zone deployments

 Kuma supports the use case where you have multiple services meshes running in different zones.
 This use case includes hybrid deployments where you run your services on Kubernetes and in Universal mode, on VMs or elsewhere.
 Your mesh environment can include multiple isolated service meshes (multi-tenancy), and workloads running in different regions, on different clouds, or in different datacenters.
-A zone can be a Kubernetes cluster, a VPC, or any other cluster you need to include in the same distributed mesh environment.
+A zone can be a Kubernetes cluster, a VPC, or any other deployment you need to include in the same distributed mesh environment.

 ## Components of a multi-zone deployment